iambhvsh/blkproxy/README.md

 ## ⚖️ Fair Use Policy

-blkprxy is built for the developer community with trust and transparency:
+blkproxy is built for the developer community with trust and transparency:

 ### ✅ Appropriate Use
 - 🛠️ **Development & Testing** - Perfect for local development and testing